Accounts Receivable Policy

-Persons 60 years of age or older meeting UACCM admission requirements may enroll in for-credit courses at the College tuition and mandatory fees free on a space available basis.
+Persons 60 years of age or older meeting UACCM admission requirements may enroll in for-credit courses at UACCM tuition and mandatory fees free on a space available basis.
 Seniors are responsible for paying all costs required for the course or courses in which they enroll, excluding tuition and mandatory fees.
 Requests for the senior citizens’ tuition and fee rate should be made to the UACCM Financial Aid Office.

 Senior Citizen tuition waivers are not available for non-credit community outreach courses.